 Submit your scholarship application for a chance to have your essay featured on our blog.

 Mother v.
-Father: Child Custody Arrangements
+Father: Parenting Arrangements

 The judicial system was created to evaluate controversial debates through the means of ethical correctness.
 This system of alleged fairness is examining custody trials with the same prejudice that was challenged 70 years ago.
 An average of nearly 80% of children are placed in maternal custody; drastically contrasting the 13% of children in a shared custody arrangement.
 It is quite obvious that society does not consider men to be the primary caregivers, therefore creating a disadvantage in getting custody of one’s children.
 Many factors should contribute to such a life altering decision rather than approaching the case with an old-fashioned bias.
 Further explained will be the varying perspectives of each parent and the reason for unequal distribution in the system ironically represented by a scale.